viviandotdev/ObsidianVault/40 Spaces/Efforts/Life Optimization Coal Mine.md

 ## What I can teach

 1. How to learn to code
+2. How to form relationships
+	1. what are the 4 attachment styles?
-2. How to learn a language
+3. How to learn a language
     1. sentence mining
     2. Comprehensible input
     3. Tools to learn a language
         1. Netflix, Anki, language reactor,
     4. The BEST learning protocol
     5. How to the brain actually learns a language?
-3. How to become rich the boring way
+4. How to become rich the boring way
     - The basics of finance
     - The Psychology of money
     - Exponential returns